JoLiKMC/NotANewcomer/README.md

 ## Why This?
 Because, honestly, I don't see much point in the Newcomers guild.
 From my understanding, it was supposed to be for newcomers and low-level players, but even *before* the hard mute on players below Level 5, it ended up becoming the "de facto" or "lazy boy" guild that everyone and their brother is a part of purely for no reason other than disinterest on everyone's part.
 That's how I see it, anyway.

+It's mostly for people who have a very bad case of alt-itis and are very forgetful.
+IE, me.

 ## How It Works
-* The AddOn checks to see if the player is in a guild as soon as the first system message ("Welcome to Turtle WoW!") is seen in chat.
+* As soon as the player triggers the "Area Discovered" message, the AddOn checks to see if the player is in a guild.
 * If the player is in a guild, it checks to see *which* guild.
   * If the player is in the "**Newcomers**" guild, it immediately removes them from it.
   * If the player is in any other guild or *not* in a guild, it does nothing.